 - Posters/Flyers may be posted at any one of the Student Activities bulletin boards located around campus.
 Please only post one poster/flyer per bulletin board.
 Posters/Flyers are not to be posted on glass doors; however, fliers may be posted on the side lights instead.
 Flyers can be stamped any day of the week.
 Remember to bring the original to be stamped and make copies of the original.
-Flyers may be posted for up to two weeks. - TV Screens in the Baldor building may list your event.
-Bring a digital copy of the approved flier to Debbie Stoufer in BD 219. - Chalk may be used to write on sidewalks that are open to the sky.
-Sidewalks located underneath overhangs, canopies, or other covered pathways may not be chalked.
+Flyers may be posted for up to two weeks. - TV Screens in the Baldor building and in the Smith Pendergraft Campus Center may list your event.
+Bring a digital copy of the approved flier to Debbie Stoufer in BD 219, and for digital flyers will be posted in the Campus Center by the Student Activities Office. - Chalk may be used to write on sidewalks that are open to the sky.
+Sidewalks located underneath overhangs, canopies, or other covered pathways may not be chalked. - LED Screens in both the cafeteria and outside the Campus Center may be utilized by RSOs.
+Please submit your request to the SAO via e-mail at studentactivities@uafs.edu.

-- LED Screens in both the cafeteria and outside the Campus Center may be utilized by RSOs.
-Please submit your request to the SAO via e-mail at studentactivities@uafs.edu. - If you would like your event publicity to be designed by University Marketing and Communications please have your advisor fill out and submit an Open Project Form using Service Now. - If you would like for your event to be considered for coverage by an external news media source, submit all information, including adviser contact information, a month in advance to the Director of Public Relations.
+- If you would like your event publicity to be designed by University Marketing and Communications please have your advisor fill out and submit an Open Project Form using Service Now. - If you would like for your event to be considered for coverage by an external news media source, submit all information, including adviser contact information, a month in advance to the Director of Public Relations.
 Only events that may be attended by the entire community can be marketed in this way.